Whombo combos, mumbo jumbos: that’s what veterinarians who understand immunology call combination shots.

 To avoid the combination shot, you have to take action and be willing to stand up to your vet (or switch vets).
 Most are reluctant to give up their cash cow.
 Here’s what to do:

 - Test titers for parvovirus and distemper.
-If titers are strong, don’t revaccinate.
-(If weak, read my article.)
+If titers are positive, don’t revaccinate.
 Forgo lepto, coronavirus, hepatitis, Lyme, Bordetella (aka kennel cough) and everything else unless your dog has an urgent, proven need because of the special circumstances of his lifestyle.

 - Avoid clinics that subscribe to “one size fits all” vaccination even though all vet schools and organizations recommend otherwise.

-- If you’re vaccinating a puppy, or a young dog with low antibody titers, ask your vet to use a monovalent vaccine (meaning the vial contains only one vaccine).
-Also, use vials with only one dose to avoid the extra chemicals preventing contamination in multi-dose vials.
-Three readily available vaccines include: Galaxy Pv (a shot containing only parvovirus, offering 7+ years of immunity) and Galaxy D (a shot containing only distemper, giving 5 or more years of immunity).
-If those aren’t available, use Intervet Progard Puppy DPV containing both parvovirus and distemper but nothing else.
+- If you’re giving puppy shots, or vaccinating a young dog with low titers, ask your vet to use a monovalent vaccine (meaning the vial contains only one vaccine).
+Also, use vials with only one dose to avoid the extra chemicals used to prevent contamination in multi-dose vials.

-- If your vet won’t purchase monovalent shots (protesting that his distributor doesn’t carry them), purchase them yourself and have your vet give them.
+- If your vet won’t order monovalent shots (protesting that her distributor doesn’t carry them), buy them yourself and have your vet give them.
 Refrigerate until use.
 Better yet, have them sent to your vet by the reseller.
-You may not be able to purchase just one vial, but the extra cost is worth the savings from potential adverse reactions … and the vet can use the extras to help another savvy dog owner avoid combo shots.
+You may not be able to purchase just one vial, but the extra cost is worth saving your dog from potential adverse reactions … and the vet can use the extras to help another savvy dog owner avoid combo shots.